goauthentik/authentik/website/docs/sys-mgmt/settings.md

 ### Allow users to change username

-Enable the ability for users to change their Usernames, defaults to `false`.
+Enable the ability for users to change their usernames, defaults to `false`.

 ### Event retention